Sentinel-3 is a dedicated Copernicus satellite mission delivering a variety of high-quality ocean measurements.

 - Visible and Thermal Infrared radiances ('Ocean Colour') for oceanic and coastal waters, determined to an equivalent level of accuracy and precision as MERIS data with complete Earth coverage in two to three days, and co-registered with SST measurements.

-The first Sentinel-3 satellite (Sentinel-3a) was launched from Plesetsk Cosmodrome, in Russia, on 16 February 2016.
-The second spacecraft, Sentinel-3b is due to be launched in 2017, so they will work together to provide maximum coverage.
+The first Sentinel-3 satellite, Sentinel-3a, was launched from Plesetsk Cosmodrome, in Russia, on 16 February 2016.
+The second spacecraft, Sentinel-3b, was launched on 25 April 2018.
+They will work together to provide maximum coverage.

 Sentinel-3 is part of a series of Sentinel satellites, under the umbrella of the Copernicus programme, which will take a continuous 'health check' on the planet.
 As part of Copernicus, EUMETSAT will be responsible for the operation of Sentinel-3 (marine), 4 and 5.
 ESA will be responsible for the operation of Sentinels 1, 2 and 3 (land).